Our approach to Care and Wellbeing is unique

 What makes Rangi Ruru stand out is that we put the person at the centre of a ‘personalised’ approach to learning.
 We do this by knowing and understanding each girl and focussing her learning needs to her individual interests, goals and abilities.
 We do this across all aspects of her learning, not just the academic focus but through her co-curricular activities as well

 Our wrap-around, holistic approach to Pastoral Care allows us to call on all of the expertise within the Care & Development Network to support us with directions and solutions.
-This Network includes the Pastoral Team, Learning Centre, Global Living, Health, and Student Development and Leadership Teams; through their programmes and initiatives, we are able to provide opportunities, a strong sense of connection and targeted support for our people.
+This Network includes the Pastoral Team, Learning Centre, Te Ara, Health, and Student Development and Leadership Teams; through their programmes and initiatives, we are able to provide opportunities, a strong sense of connection and targeted support for our people.

 The Pastoral Team consists of Tutors and Deans who move through the school with their year level and therefore really get to know each individual; the International Dean, Boarding Staff, School Psychologists and Nurses, Chaplain, Careers & Pathways Strategist (Crimson), Wellbeing & Digital Engagement Coordinator and Health Coordinator have a much broader knowledge of the students and apply their special lens and expertise to the health and wellbeing of the students.
 A common understanding and regular communication ensure we are covering all the bases so each student knows they have at least one, and usually several people who will be their champions and guides.